 The cell phone waiting lot is located around 3 miles from Jeppesen Terminal, offering free parking to friends and family picking up passengers from the airport.
 No waiting is permitted curbside at the terminal.
 Vehicles can wait in the cell phone waiting lot until the passenger is ready to be picked up.

 The parking lot has free Wi-Fi, restrooms, and entertainment facilities for children.

 Off-site parking lots can offer cheap alternatives to official airport parking with prices starting from $5 per day for DEN.

-These external parking lots and hotels operate their own shuttle service to/from the airport and can be booked at airportparkingreservations.com or similar third-party booking sites.
+These external parking lots and hotels operate their own shuttle service to and from the airport and can be booked at airportparkingreservations.com or similar third-party booking sites.

-Parking for disabled passengers can be found in all airport-owned parking lots, closest to the entry/exit points of each lot (excluding level 3 of the east and west side garages).
+Parking for disabled passengers can be found in all airport-owned parking lots, closest to the entry and exit points of each lot (excluding level 3 of the east and west side garages).